Table of Contents

 Remember to take advice from an experienced law firm during the entire process.

 Frequently Asked Questions about starting a business in Turkey (F.A.Q.)

 - Do I need a local address for starting a business in Turkey?
 Yes, your company should have a registered address.

 - How long does opening a company bank account take?
 It may take two or three weeks.

 - Do I need to come to Turkey to establish a business?
 No, you don’t need to.
 The authorized consultancy firms can solve this problem for you.

 - Does the company need a local manager?
 No, your company doesn’t need a local manager.

 - What is the rate of corporation tax in Turkey?
 The corporation tax rate is 20% in Turkey in 2021.

 - How much is the cost of establishing a company in Turkey?
-Although forming a business in Turkey is not expensive, the company’s owner should consider the company’s required tuition expenses as well as the notary fees (if applicable) of the Turkish consultancy firm handling the process service charges.
+Although forming a business in Turkey is not expensive, the company’s owner should consider the company’s required tuition expenses and the notary fees (if applicable) of the Turkish consultancy firm handling the process service charges.

-- How long does establishing a company takes in Turkey?
+- How long does establishing a company take in Turkey?
 It takes only three days.